novitae/Tenai/README.md

 # Private Instagram Chaining
 ## 🔮 Uncover part of followers of an instagram private account
+I have this **private instagram account** `julianakhao`.
+I need to get some new tracks from it.
+Tenai is here to **uncover some of its mutual followers*** as shown below:
 ![](./illustration.png)
+_*"Mutual followers" means accounts following and being followed-back by your the target account._
 ## 👉 Setup & Usage
 ### 📲 Installation
 ```python